shakedmatityahu/TriviaKing/README.md

 In our root directory you can find:

  - dev - the code of our project
- - docs - the instructions file and ChatGPT conversations
+ - docs - the instructions file

 This program was developed for **Python 3.11**, it is highly recommended to run it using that version.